BACON: SUPERFOOD OR HIPSTER NONSENSE?

 - Mark Sisson, author of the Primal Solution, asserts that “There’s no such thing as too much bacon” (Sisson).

 Frankly, I don’t know what the big deal is for the people who claim it’s not paleo, especially those in Cordain’s camp- pork belly is no less paleo than modern fruits and veggies, and from what I can see it’s roughly the same in terms of nutrition.
 Sure, you might be getting more omega 6’s in factory-farmed bacon, but that’s the case with every kind of factory-farmed meat.
-As you can see below, from a macronutrient standpoint, pork bacon and boar bacon differ only slightly, and the edge might go to pork bacon.
+Moreover, as you can see below, from a macronutrient standpoint, pork bacon and boar bacon differ only slightly, and the edge might go to pork bacon.

 When you get down to it, about the only thing that would be paleo in terms of a diet would be hunting and gathering in a wildlife preserve.
 Modern strawberries are genemodded monstrosities compared to wild strawberries, the modern potato doesn’t even begin to resemble its paleolithic counterpart (which had a poisonous, thick skin), and the ancient precursor to the apple was basically the size of a cherry and somewhat sour.
 So, it’s ridiculous to avoid bacon because it’s not “paleo”-very little food on Earth is.